vonmillhausen/sf2000/README.md

 * Your battery could be running low.
 The SF2000 will still "turn on" when its battery is low on charge (the red light will still come on), but the device itself will actually fail to boot, just leaving you with a black screen.
 Turn the device off, and charge it fully (the stock battery takes 3.5 hours to charge from empty - the green charging light will not go out, so you'll have to time it yourself).

 ### When I connect the SF2000 to a TV via the A/V cable, the sound is very quiet/low - is that normal?
-It's "normal" for newer versions of the firmware, anyway!
+It's "normal" for certain versions of the firmware, anyway!
 Older firmware versions had no issues with audio volume via A/V, but at least the `05.22` version does. `Zerter#4954` from Discord found a workaround:

 > when I did this the AV audio work normally: I had to load the game first then plug-in the 2.5mm to rca jack. [...] but when I quit then exit then tried the game again it returns to very low audio. [...] will need to do the work around again

 So you can try launching the game first, and _then_ plug in the A/V cable to get full volume on the TV.

+Alternatively, the issue was addressed in the `08.03`/`1.6V` firmware, so you could [try updating to that](https://www.youtube.com/watch?v=j8dT2fdGfck).

 ### Game saves don't seem to be working for me?
 Save states are fine, but the built-in save function in games doesn't seem to work?
 Unfortunately, correct - with the stock firmware, the built-in save feature of emulated games does not work correctly, and the SF2000 won't store new save data after the first time it's created for a game.
 If you want to save your progress in a game on the SF2000's stock firmware, use save states instead.

+Note that the `08.03`/`1.6V` firmware _appears_ to have fixed this for GBA based on community reports, but not for other emulated systems.

 ### I have a question that isn't answered here... who or where do I ask?
 If you have questions about the SF2000 you can't find the answer to, the best place to ask is in the `🐸data_frog_sf2000` channel in the [Retro Handhelds Discord server](https://discord.gg/retrohandhelds).